Canadian International School (Bengaluru): Campus and facilities

 The CIS campus is located outside of downtown Bangalore, in Yelahanka.
 The campus is located on the edge of Yelahanka lake and is surrounded by fruit and spice plantations.
-The campus houses 3 main academic wings for each of the Elementary, Middle, and High Schools, a 25 meter swimming pool, a 500 seat capacity state of the art auditorium called the Odeum, 3 basketball courts, 2 tennis courts, a badminton court and more.
+The campus houses three main academic wings for each of the elementary, middle, and high schools, a 25-meter swimming pool, a 500-seat-capacity state-of-the-art auditorium called the Odeum, three basketball courts, two tennis courts, a badminton court and more.
 CIS has separate boarding facilities for boys and girls.

 Boarding

-CIS boarding welcomes grade 6 – 12 students in a modern accommodation with a family style atmosphere.
+Pupils in grades 6 to 12 can board at the school.
 A total of 112 students can be accommodated, boys and girls, in two separate wings.
 Boarding students share rooms in pairs of the same age/grade.
-A range of CAS and IAYP (International Award Youth Program) clubs are available to boarders along with a host of other recreational, weekend activities.
-CIS Boarding also ensures the availability of a boarding parent in each floor whose role is to create a safe, healthy, and friendly environment conducive for studies.

 Environmental interests

 Apart from being run 100% on solar power, CIS practices many different conservation and preservation techniques such as rainwater harvesting, water conservation and recycling, a bio gas tank that provides piped gas to a few burners in the cafeteria, 4 food composting units along with an organic garden setup by the elementary school student council.
 The elementary section implemented other initiatives such as a local clean-up: ‘The Garbage Challenge'.